danbev/learning-openssl/notes/wrong-tag-issue2.md

     pkey->reset(EVP_PKCS82PKEY(p8inf.get()));
 ```

-I've tried to reproduce this issue in [wrong-tag2.c](../wrong-tag2.c).

-The example has a private key in a .pem file.
+The reproducer uses  a private key in a .pem file.
 This is Privacy-Enhanced Mail
 (PEM) is an ASCII endocing of DER using base64 encoding.
 ```c
   PKCS8_PRIV_KEY_INFO *p8inf = NULL;